-The fight for Kenyan Independence and freedom was an all-hands-on-deck affair that started almost immediately after the British arrived and at every corner of Kenya.
+The fight for our self determination was an all-hands-on-deck affair that started almost immediately after the British arrived and at every corner of Kenya.

-Mekatilili wa Menza (born sometime in the 1860s – died in 1924) led the Giriama people between 1913-1914 in resisting British occupation and the disruption to their cultural heritage including worship.
+Mekatilili wa Menza (born circa 1860 – died in 1924) led the Giriama people between 1913-1914 in resisting British occupation and the disruption to their cultural heritage including worship.
 Through her eloquent arguments against colonial rule, she marshaled and organized the Giriama people to form a parallel government to the local colonial government.

 She took issue with young Giriama men being forced to provide labor for the colonial government along the Kenyan coastal region which brought back memories of Arab slave traders who lured young men with promises of work only for the young men never to come back.
 Similarly, she brought to task Giriama headmen recruited by the British accusing them of receiving payments to encourage their people to work for the British.
 These were just but a few of the grievances that led Mekatilili to take on the colonial government.